 September was my first month back in the swing of things, after the August holiday.
 It was still pretty quiet, with no new app releases, but I was able to do a bit of groundwork in preparation for the coming months.
 I wrote a number of blog posts, and tried submitting my app to a few more alternative app stores.
 Revenues saw a bit of dip compared with August, but this was still my 3rd highest income to date.

 I’ve had quite a few offers lately from people who would like to sponsor articles on this blog.
 The basic understanding being, they pay me to write about a particular topic, or include a link to their product.
+The payment is sufficient and helps me pay off my iva.
 It’s not an unusual situation in web publishing, but I know a lot of people have strong opinions on the ethics of this practice.

 I’m not a big fan of blogs that post a “Message from our Sponsor” every week, with a blatantly promotional article full of links back to the sponsor’s website.
 I see this as a kind of intrusive advertising, that only takes readers’ time and offers nothing in return.